Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 (Disclosure: Some of the links below may be affiliate links)

 In Switzerland, you can make a voluntary contribution to your second pillar.
-These contributions come with tax advantages since you can deduct that from your income.
+These contributions come with tax advantages since you can deduct them from your income.
 Therefore, you have a return equal to your marginal tax rate.
 And this return is almost instant.

 Many ask whether they should contribute money to their second pillar or continue investing in stocks.
 In this article, I answer this important question.